Welcome to the RAF Newton Memorial Fund

 Future fund-raising events

-We are currently planning several events for 2016 including a charity auction for which we have already sourced some fabulous items such as signed books by Sir Roger Moore and Sir David Jason.
+We are currently planning several events including a charity auction for which we have already sourced some fabulous items such as signed books by Sir Roger Moore and Sir David Jason.

 In May 2011, the RAF Newton Memorial Fund was set up by local residents and veterans who had come together over the previous year to ensure that a memorial at the former RAF Newton site is constructed before it disappears forever under housing developments.